ChenPeleg/react-full-stack-template/README.md

 # React router framework template

 This is a template for building React applications with [React Router](https://reactrouter.com/) and [Vite](https://vitejs.dev/).

+**The main goal of this project is to be about to develop a system with AI Agents**

 ## Features

+- This template comes with a prisma database client preconfigured
+- It has a simple auth system using [bcrypt](https://www.npmjs.com/package/bcrypt)
+- It uses [Tailwind CSS](https://tailwindcss.com/) for styling
+- It has a register and login system, a profile page, and a protected route setup

 - 📖 [React Router docs](https://reactrouter.com/docs/en/v6)